Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Methodology

 \section{Methodology}

-To test our hypotheses, we designed and conducted a within-subjects experiment across 3 populations to study whether and how different types of design representations, including design visualizations and numerical design performance data, affect engineers’ design choices and their ability to choose the optimal designs in a list of AI-generated design ideas.
+To test our hypotheses, we designed and conducted a within-subjects experiment across 2 populations to examine whether and how different types of design representations, including design visualizations and numerical design performance data, affect engineers’ design choices and their ability to select optimal designs from a list of AI-generated design ideas.